 A router is a layer 3 device used to forward packets from one network to another.
 It forwards the packet through one of its ports on the basis of destination IP address and the entry in the routing table.
 By using a routing table, it finds an optimized path between the source and destination network.

-Let’s discuss about about Cisco router different modes.
+Let’s discuss the Cisco router’s different modes.

 Modes of router –

-There are mainly 5 modes in router:
+There are mainly 5 modes in the router:

 - User execution mode –

 As soon as the interface up message appears and press enter, the router> prompt will pop up.
 This is called user execution mode.
 This mode is limited to some monitoring commands.